Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: General Features of CLASP

-One of the most distinct differences between CLASP and the series of courses it succeeded is in the order and organization of the physical ideas that we include in the curriculum.
-The courses that CLASP supplanted were organized in the relatively standard way (starting with small ideas like particle position and velocity, building to include the ideas of Newton and, eventually, building a logical structure including i) broader ideas like the major conservation laws and ii) extensions of the basic ideas to more complex phenomena such as wave motion and the force laws of E\&M.) This type of course may not be as useful as we hope to students\cite{Kim02} who are learning the subject for the first time and who are judging “what is important to really understand” by the number of problems that they have to solve using the various ideas and by the overwhelming number of algorithms that seem important.
-As noted above, the originators of CLASP wanted to keep each student's focus on the main ideas of physics (i.e. exactly on “what is important to really understand”) and the unity inherent in the structure of physics rather than on the immense number of detailed specific examples and algorithms that are inevitably used to show how these main ideas play out in the world.\cite{Hest87} Toward this end, the three courses in the series are organized around a set of about two dozen models\cite{Mag02} that physicists use to describe the major features of how the world works.
+One of the most distinct differences between CLASP and the course it replaced, as well as with the vast majority of both reformed and traditional introductory physics courses, is in the order and organization of the physical ideas that we include in the curriculum.
+In traditional courses content is typically presented as a sequence of topics, each of which addresses a small, albeit important, element of a larger organizing structure.
+For example, a table of contents of a typical traditional introductory physics textbook might list 30 or more chapters with each chapter divided into five to ten or more topics.
+Students' focus is typically directed to each topic serially by the textbook, the lecture, and the assigned homework problems.
+The goal is to have students master the particular construct or concept or understanding of a particular phenomenon addressed within that topic before moving on to following chapters where these separate elements are logically combined into a more encompassing theoretical structure.
+For example, students first master the elements of kinematics, position, velocity, and acceleration, including their vector nature and relationship to each other, before encountering Newton's 2nd Law.
+After mastering the fundamentals of applying Newton's laws to a rather tightly constrained set of physical phenomena involving only constant acceleration, the logical structure is eventually extended to include the major conservation laws of energy and momentum.
+This type of course may not be as useful as one might hope to students\cite{Kim02} who are learning the subject for the first time and who are judging ``what is important to really understand'' by the number of problems that they have to solve using the various ideas and by the overwhelming number of algorithms that seem important.
+As noted above, the originators of CLASP wanted to keep each student's focus on the main ideas of physics (i.e. exactly on ``what is important to really understand'') and the unity inherent in the structure of physics rather than on the immense number of detailed specific examples and algorithms that are inevitably used to show how these main ideas play out in the world.\cite{Hest87} Toward this end, the course is organized around a set of 27 models\cite{Mag02} that correspond to the sets of ideas physicists use to understand and make sense of many of the major features of the physical phenomena these students will encounter in their courses and careers.
 Of these models, it is probably fair to say that about a half dozen of them are the most important overarching models.\cite{Footnote01} These models, and this organization of ideas, are prominent in all of the work that the students do so we will briefly describe their location in the course.
+The term ``model'' as used in CLASP frequently does not refer to historically defined sets of ideas and relationships among those ideas that have been given the name model, but rather as the collection of ideas and the relationships among those ideas, which, when grouped together, prove useful to these students as they make sense of, develop explanations of, and make predictions of phenomena relevant to their needs.\cite{Brewe}